christophevg/tinymoose/README.md

 Every example builds from a single `make` command.
 It uses `nesc1` to generate the single C file that contains everything.
 Next, it uses Moose's build infrastructure to build it.

-The output of `nesc1` is caught in `.nesc.generation.log`.
+The output of `nesc1` is caught in `.nesc.generation.log`, hidden by default, but shown if an error occurs.

 To construct the command line instructions for using `nesc1`, one can first call the normal build instruction `make raven` to initiate the normal TinyOS (3.x) build process.
-A `Makefile.tos` is provided to perform this operation:
+A `Makefile.tos` is provided in the first example to illustrate how to perform this operation:

 ```bash
 $ make -f Makefile.tos raven